 Cloves can be found in small jars in the spice section of the supermarket.
 You will see both whole cloves and ground cloves.
 But you might be able to find them offered for a lower cost in the Hispanic food section, where they are labeled as clavos de olor, or simply clavos.
 International grocery stores also often sell cloves for far less than you will them in the supermarket.
 Some specialty markets offer Penang cloves, which are gourmet cloves that are individually selected by hand to ensure that each one is flawlessly shaped.

 Cloves should be stored in an airtight container, preferably in a cool and dark place.
-Whole cloves will retain their potency longer than ground cloves, remaining fresh for about a year compared with three months for ground cloves.
+Whole cloves will retain their potency longer than ground cloves, remaining fresh for about a year compared to three months for ground cloves.

 Health Benefits of Cloves